-Mr. Socratis Fekkas and Mr. Andreas Matsas resigned from his position as a member of the Board of Directors of the Company on 2 May 2022.
+Mr. Socratis Fekkas and Mr. Andreas Matsas resigned from their positions as members of the Board of Directors of the Company on 2nd May 2022.

 Mr. Pantelis Christou, Mr. Demetris Sparsis and Mr. Georgios Lakkotrypis were appointed on 2nd June 2022.